JDN89/thinking-in-javah/README.md

 - @Override is optional but handy because:
   - It provides compile-time checks: The @Override annotation informs the compiler that you intend to override a method from a superclass or implement an interface method.
 If, for some reason, the annotated method does not actually override a superclass method or implement an interface method, the compiler will generate an error, allowing you to catch such mistakes early during compilation.
   -  By using the @Override annotation, you make it clear to other developers that the annotated method is intended to override a superclass method or implement an interface method.
+- You can't access the private method of base class.
+  - use different name from private methods in base class, so you don't get the appearance that the method can be overridden
+- Polymorphism relies on dynamic binding, which occurs at runtime, based on the actual type of the object.
+Static methods, on the other hand, are resolved at compile time based on the type of the variable or reference on which they are called.